nim-lang/atlas/readme.md

 ### Atlas Config

-The `atlas.config` file is where various settings can be set by editing the JSON.
-Atlas defaults to finding it at `./deps/atlas.config`.
+The `atlas.config` file is where Atlas project settings can be changed.
+Atlas defaults to finding it at `./deps/atlas.config` and is a simple JSON file.
 A default config is automatically created there if one is not found.

 Additionally Atlas checks the current project folder for an `./atlas.config` file.
 This setup lets you override the `deps` folder location where dependencies are stored.
 See [Workspace Style Setup](#workspace-style-setup) below.